skeswa/denim/README.md

   // attached to any instance of `Car`. fn drive(self: Car) {
     // In Esper, strings can be concatenated together just by placing string
     // literals adjacent to each other.
-Esper borrows this syntax from Dart. print(
+Esper borrows this syntax from Dart and
+    // JavaScript.
+    print(
       "A ${self.model} ${self.model} owned "
       "by ${self.owner.name} is driving",